Last Updated on

 The Kirishima range is one of them, one of the most restless, with 15 active cones (Takachihonomine, Nakadake, Ohatayama, Karakunidake, Tairoike, Ohachi, and Shinmoedake are the most notable) and 10 crater lakes.
 A powerful place, not to be missed if you’re in Kyushu.
 The highest peak is mt.
 Karakuni and Onami lake is the highest crater lake in Japan, a hiking paradise all around, even though some tracks may be closed, the guys are always nervous here.

-We reached the Kirishima area from Kagoshima, as one of the first destination of our three months bicycle trip in Japan.
+We reached the Kirishima area from Kagoshima, as one of the first destinations of our three months bicycle trip in Japan.
 If it’s true that the range is amazing, nevertheless the road to reach it is worth the journey itself, here is the chronicle of our trip.

 To have a panoramic of our Japanese bicycle touring project, check our itinerary in this other article.